Techchunk4/Docker-Static-Website-Project/README.md

-# Project Title: My Web Stack
+#  Docker Static Web Stack

 This repository contains configurations and files to set up a virtual machine, Vagrant, Docker, and serve a static website.